What Does a Geriatric Doctor Do? How Seniors Benefit From a Specialist

-A geriatric doctor is someone who specializes in caring for people 65 and older.
-They’re also referred to as geriatricians.
+A geriatrician is a doctor who specializes in caring for people 65 and older.

-They’re doctors of internal or family medicine who have an extra 1 or 2 years of training in areas related to elder care.
+They’re internal or family medicine doctors who have an extra 1 or 2 years of training in elder care.

 The additional training gives them more experience with conditions like heart disease, arthritis, osteoporosis, mobility issues, or Alzheimer’s disease and dementia.